socadk/design-practice-repository/artifact-templates/futureWork/DPR-ContextDiagram.md

 ### Usage (Produced and Consumed When)
 <!--AA/AS/AE, must identify the producing role and the target audience-->

-Drawing a container diagram serves one or more of these purposes:
+Drawing a context diagram serves one or more of these purposes:

-* Document dependencies and coordination needs (technical risk, scheduling)
+* Document external dependencies and coordination needs (technical risk, scheduling)
 * Identify application owners and other stakeholders of neighboring systems
-* Initiate integration design and implementation
+* Estimate and initiate integration design and implementation

 ### Template Structure and Notation(s)